 Some of the most devastating injuries that find their way into the emergency room come from auto accidents.
 And, unfortunately, they are far from uncommon.

 According to the National Highway Traffic Safety Administration (NHTSA), there were more than 6,296,000 traffic crashes reported in the United States last year, 32,166 fatal.
 And while each accident differs in its details because of the nature of the accidents, some types are more common, and more likely to cause injuries, than others.
+Seeking advice from experienced car accident attorney can provide insights into the legal complexities surrounding these incidents.

 Also common are head-on collisions.
 These accidents occur when vehicles collide while driving toward one another.
 Because of the way the vehicles approach one another, the rate of acceleration is increased making these some of the most dangerous types of accidents.